AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->For any ‘Bizible Attribution Touchpoints with Opportunities’ report type, start by customizing the pre-built report titled ‘Bizible 101 | Opportunities by Channel’.
+>For any ‘Buyer Attribution Touchpoints with Opportunities’ report type, start by customizing the pre-built report titled ‘Marketo Measure 101 | Opportunities by Channel’.
 This report is available out-of-the box and is a great sandbox pre-built as described in the table above and can be quickly customized for more specific reporting needs (report uses a Full Path model out-of-the-box so be sure to customize the report to include any other attribution model, in this case, the W-Shaped model).

 >[!TIP]
 >